-Operation and maintenance increased by 3.1% in 2022 compared to 2021 due to higher costs related to both internal and external labor.
-Operation and maintenance expenses increased by 9.8% in 2021 compared to 2020 due to higher charges from Georgia Power and higher costs related to internal labor and routine operation and maintenance activities.
+Operation and maintenance expenses increased by 10.8% compared to 2022 due to increased costs related to internal and external labor and higher costs associated with routine operation and maintenance activities and the purchase of transmission assets.
+Operation and maintenance expenses increased 3.1% in 2022 compared to 2021 due to higher costs related to both internal and external labor.

-Net parity expenses increased by 29.2% in 2022 compared to 2021 primarily due to our increased load responsibility, lower non-territorial transactions by Georgia Power, increased Georgia Power investments and expected true-ups impacting 2022.
-Net parity expenses increased by 44.7% in 2021 compared to 2020 primarily due to higher investment additions by other ITS Owners and expected true-ups impacting 2021.
+Net parity expense increased 2.3% in 2023 compared to 2022 primarily due to an increase in our load responsibility and higher investment additions from other ITS participants offset by higher non-territorial transactions by Georgia Power.
+Net parity expense increased by 29.2% in 2022 compared to 2021 primarily due to our increased load responsibility, lower non-territorial transactions by Georgia Power, increased Georgia Power investments and expected true-ups impacting 2022.

-Expenses for control center services purchased from GSOC were 6.4% higher in 2022 than in 2021.
+The expenses for control center services provided by GSOC increased by 4.5% during 2023 compared to 2022 due to increased headcount in control room associates.
+Expenses for control room services were 6.4% higher in 2022 compared to 2021.
 The change was due to an increase in the number of control room associates and higher costs related to professional services.
-Expenses for control center services purchased from GSOC were relatively flat in 2021 compared to 2020.